Safeguarding children and child protection

 Staff and volunteers

-- We ensure all staff and parents are made aware of our safeguarding policies and procedures.
+- We ensure all staff are trained to understand our safeguarding policies and procedures and that parents are made aware of them too.

 - We provide adequate and appropriate staffing resources to meet the needs of children.